 Highly secure and regulated

 Uphold allows investors to buy and sell assets in a simple way and manage them as a portfolio.
 The platform supports cryptocurrencies, stocks, and metals like gold, silver, and copper.

 This cryptocurrency trading app features a simple interface and an accompanying mobile application for on-the-go trades.
 You have access to over 250 cryptos including majors like Bitcoin (BTC) and Ethereum (ETH), and mysterious emerging altcoins.

 Uphold uses a unique pricing structure that calculates the price of each trade on the spot.
 You can see the price before making the trade, so you know exactly how much you pay for each trade.

-This doesn’t mean that they don’t have a fee schedule.
+This doesn’t mean that this crypto exchange don’t have a fee schedule.
 Trading on Uphold costs anywhere between 0.8% and 1.2% on major pairs like BTC and ETH if you live within the US, Europe, or the UK, and 1.8% for the rest of the world.

-For other coins, the spread is dynamic and the unique pricing structure listed above applies.
+For other crypto assets, the spread is dynamic and the unique pricing structure listed above applies.

 Investors can trade between any two coins on Uphold thanks to its smart routing functionality.
-The exchange can combine several trades into one trade to allow you trade between any two of the 250+ coins in its coffers at the price of one trade.
+The crypto exchange can combine several trades into one trade to allow you a trading volume between any two of the 250+ coins in its offers at the price of one trade.